As an Amazon Associate I earn from qualifying purchases.

 Almost Heaven by Judith McNaught

 Judith McNaught is one of the original queens of the historical romance genre!
 And don’t let the stigma of weak damsels in distress get you down for this author– because she epitomizes the fact that strong women can enjoy this genre as well.
-She was the first female executive producer at a CBS radio station after all!
-She also worked as a controller for a major trucking company and as an assistant director for a film crew!
-Talk about being a strong woman with a thick skin in male dominated fields!
+She was the first female executive producer at a CBS radio station after all.
+She also worked as a controller for a major trucking company and as an assistant director for a film crew.
 And yet, she loves romance books- both writing them and reading them!

 Almost Heaven takes you from the drawing rooms of London to the wilds of the Scottish Highlands.

 Elizabeth Cameron, the Countess of Havenhurst, possesses a rare gentleness and fierce courage to match her exquisite beauty.
-But her reputation is shattered when she is discovered in the arms of Ian Thornton, a notorious gambler and social outcast.
+However, a scandal erupts when someone discovers her in the arms of Ian Thornton, a notorious gambler and social outcast.
+The fallout instantly shatters her reputation.

 Years by LaVyrle Spencer